apache/incubator-pegasus-website/_docs/en/administration/replica-recovery.md

 Generally speaking, data in Pegasus is stored with 3 replicas.
 For each partition, under normal situation, there should be one primary replica and two secondary replicas, totaling three replicas providing service.

-However, node failures,network issues, and heartbeat loss are inevitable in a cluster, leading to replica loss and affecting service availability.
+However, node failures, network issues, and heartbeat loss are inevitable in a cluster, leading to replica loss and affecting service availability.
 Pegasus has three detection mechanisms to identify replica loss:

 * 2PC timeout: Mainly ensures the health of the primary-secondary replica relationship.
 This is a replica-level failure detection, triggered each time a write enters the 2PC process.